Skip to content

 STEP 3:

 Start at one side of the gap with a back-tack and stitch around the square’s edge 3/8 of an inch (1cm) from the edge.
-When you come to a corner, leave the needle in the fabric, lift the pressure foot of the machine, gently swing the fabric at 90 degrees, depress the pressure foot, and carry on sewing.
+When you come to a corner, leave the needle in the fabric, lift the presser foot of the machine, gently swing the fabric at 90 degrees, depress the presser foot, and carry on sewing.
 When you come to the pin indicating the gap, stop and back-tack.

 Step 4: